qiwang1996/Memory-Tuning/README.md

 ## Main experiment and Robustness Analysis

 script.sh supports 7 tuning methods  for training and  inferring on 8 dataset used in paper.
 There are  line command examples running on 3  datasets  in given script.sh.
-You can add the remaining line commands for other datasets according to those given ones and please note different setup for different dataset in Table 1 of our paper.
+You can add line commands for other datasets according to those given ones and please note different setup for different dataset in Table 1 of our paper.